Surinam Airways Flight 764: History of the flight

 The flight departed Amsterdam Schiphol Airport as scheduled at 23:25 on 6 June.
 The next ten hours of the flight passed uneventfully.
-The crew received a final weather report and clearance for a VOR/DME (VHF omnidirectional range/Distance Measuring Equipment) approach to runway 10 but instead initiated an ILS (Instrument Landing System) landing.
+The crew received a final weather report and clearance for a VOR/DME (VHF omnidirectional range/Distance Measuring Equipment) approach to runway 10 but instead initiated an ILS (Instrument Landing System) approach.
 During the approach, the plane's no. 2 engine struck a tree at a height of approximately 25 m above ground level.
 The outboard right wing then struck another tree, shearing it off and causing the aircraft to roll over and impact the ground inverted.
-Of the 9 crew and 178 passengers, none of the crew and only 9 passengers survived, leaving 178 dead.
+Of the 9 crew and 178 passengers, only 9 passengers survived, leaving 178 dead (including all crew).